wahur666/ConquestFrontierWarsRay-mirror/docs/Frontend-of-Conquest.md

 }
 ```

-The important rule is that child menu controls keep authored coordinates.
+Children keep authored coordinates. `LegacyMenuRoot` owns the viewport
-`LegacyMenuRoot` owns the viewport transform.
+transform.

 ## Composition Model

-A legacy menu screen should be materialized as:
+A legacy screen should be materialized as:

 - one screen root node
 - child controls created from typed GT data
 - local positions copied directly from source XML/model values

-That is a composition/materialization pass, not a layout pass.
+This is a composition pass, not a layout pass.

 ## Data Path

-The repo already contains the useful typed boundaries:
+The repo already has the right typed boundaries:

 - GT shared structs define:
   - `BUTTON_DATA`